kflan42/card-table/README.md

 I run it in the Google App Engine's Free Tier for my friends - sorry I can't fit more players on the tiny backend!
 You'll need to host it yourself if you want to play.

-I've deployed the frontend to a GCS Bucket, but doing so is not a hard requirement.
-The Flask server can handle serving the frontend assets and backend API requests, although it is currently configured to only do the latter.

 To stay on top of new card releases, I setup a Cloud Scheduler triggered Cloud Function to reload the card data.

 See [my-server/README.md](my-server/README.md) for deployment instructions.